Lorenzo Onofrio Colonna, 8th Prince of Paliano: Biography

-In 1661 he married Maria Mancini, a niece of Cardinal Mazarin.
+In 1661, he married Maria Mancini, a niece of Cardinal Mazarin.
 She was the first love of Louis XIV whose desire to marry her caused his mother, Anne of Austria, and Maria's uncle intense concern.
 The relationship between Maria and Louis was an idealistic one, and remained unconsummated.
-Colonna remarked after their wedding night that he was surprised to find her still a virgin, famously stating that had not expected to find "innocence among the loves of kings."
+Colonna remarked after their wedding night that he was surprised to find her still a virgin, famously stating that he had not expected to find "innocence among the loves of kings."

-He and his wife became great patrons of the arts, and exercised influence in the cultural and political spheres of Rome and Italy.
-Many artists such as Nicolò Minato and Francesco Cavalli dedicated works to the Colonnas.
+He and his wife became great patrons of the arts and exercised influence in the cultural and political spheres of Rome and Italy.
+Many artists, such as Nicolò Minato and Francesco Cavalli dedicated works to the Colonnas.
 Despite Colonna's prestigious French marriage, the Colonna family was generally aligned with Spanish interests in Italy.
 The family's rivals in Rome, the Orsini and Barberini were French partisans.

 After the birth of their third son, relations between Colonna and his wife deteriorated for multiple reasons, including his infidelities and her fears of further childbirth.

-On 29 May 1672, fearing that her husband would kill her, Mancini left Rome accompanied by her sister Hortense Mancini.
+On 29 May 1672, fearing that her husband would kill her, Mancini left Rome, accompanied by her sister Hortense Mancini.
 She did not return to Italy until her husband's death in 1689.

 Between 1678 and 1681, Colonna was appointed Viceroy of Aragon, in Spain.